beeva-mariorodriguez/beevalabs-docker-nvidia-ami/README.md

-# beevalabs-k8s-gpu-ami
+# beevalabs-docker-gpu-ami

-packer template for building an aws image based on kubernetes 1.6 AMI plus nvidia drivers, cuda and nvidia-docker
+packer template for building an aws image based on debian stretch AMI plus nvidia drivers and docker